LuizLamyanba/Cloud-Security-Roadmap/Phase-1-[Setup and basics]/Git-GitHub-Basics.md

 ---

-## 📸 My Notes & Screenshots
-*(All images are in the `assets/` folder of this repo)*
-1. Git workflow visual
-2. Branch switching example
-3. GitHub push/pull illustration

----

 ## ✅ Summary
 During this stage, I learnt how to use GitHub efficiently and established the framework for version control using Git.
 Collaboration, maintaining project organisation, and participating in open-source or team projects all require this knowledge.